 Most students start the process in one of two ways: talking with a college advisor about academic requirements and planning, or browsing program options.
 You can also attend events, like the International Fair, information sessions, and student panels, hosted by Global Learning and your college.
 If you’d like to connect with an Education Abroad advisor in the Office of Global Learning, please visit our Get Advice page.

 Yes, it will.
 While Global Learning cannot confirm exactly how your credits earned abroad will be applied to specific graduate requirements for your major, we do know that, at the very least, credits earned abroad can return back to Cornell as elective credit that you can use toward general graduation requirements.

 The cost of attendance for your semester abroad is based on the budget the Office of Global Learning provides for each program.
-Please refer to your program’s estimated budget, which details the charges that are paid through your Cornell Bursar account and those for which you are solely responsible.
-Find the budget on Experience or contact the program’s advisor.
+Please refer to your program's estimated budget, which details the charges paid through your Cornell Bursar account and those for which you are solely responsible.
+Find the budget on Experience or contact the program's advisor.